 News and Announcements

-Students applying for financial aid for the semesters listed below should submit the FAFSA by the priority deadline of March 1 to UT-Austin using our school code, 003658.
-Meeting the priority deadline provides qualifying students with maximum eligibility for aid.
+Students applying for financial aid for the semesters listed below should submit the FAFSA to UT-Austin using our school code, 003658.

-Applicants are required to create an FSA ID/password combo, which replaced the Federal Student Aid PIN as of May 2015.
+Applicants are required to create an FSA ID/password combo.
 An FSA ID is a username and password that you must use to log in to certain U.S. Department of Education (ED) websites.
 To create a FSA ID, please go here.

 Your FSA ID is used to sign legally binding documents electronically.
 It has the same legal status as a written signature.
 Don’t give your FSA ID to anyone—not even to someone helping you fill out the FAFSA.
 Sharing your FSA ID could put you at risk of identity theft!